This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Wyoming cerebral palsy lawsuit filing process can be complicated, but the benefits make an effort worthwhile.
 Whether your child was injured due to medical negligence or suffered discrimination, the lawsuit filing process can help resolve the situation and recover damages.
 Make sure you have a trusted, experienced Wyoming cerebral palsy lawyer by your side for guidance.

-Types of Lawsuits You May File in Wyoming for a Child with Cerebral Palsy
+What Type of Lawsuit Can I File in Wyoming for My Child with Cerebral Palsy?

 If you believe your child was diagnosed with cerebral palsy because of mistakes made in medical care, you may want to begin the medical malpractice filing process.